jbranchaud/splitting-atoms/README.md

 Atom uses a clone of `npm` called `apm` as it's package manager.
 (See [list of `apm` command](https://github.com/jbranchaud/splitting-atoms/blob/master/Apm.md).)

-You can install non-bundled packages by going to the Packages section on left hand side of the Settings view (`cmd-,`) or by using the comman `apm list`.
+You can see all installed non-bundled packages by going to the Packages section on left hand side of the Settings view (`cmd-,`) or by using the comman `apm list`.

 #### Uninstall a package using `apm`